Skip to content

 Bundled Hooks

-RemoteClaw ships with two bundled hooks that are automatically discovered:
+RemoteClaw ships with four bundled hooks that are automatically discovered:

 • 📝 command-logger: Logs all command events to ~/.remoteclaw/logs/commands.log

-• 🚀 boot: Runs the configured boot prompt when the gateway starts (requires internal hooks enabled)
+• 🚀 boot-md: Runs BOOT.md when the gateway starts (requires internal hooks enabled)

 List available hooks: